how much does an MRI for a dog cost?

 At 12 years old, Fred,†** a West Highland White Terrier, started having seizures.
 A neurologist recommended an MRI and a mass was found in Fred’s brain.
 This meant that Fred could start the appropriate therapy right away, thus improving his quality of life.

-Fred already had an insurance policy which covered all the veterinary recommended diagnostics and treatments, including the MRI.
+Fred already had a pet insurance policy which covered all the veterinary recommended diagnostics and treatments, including the MRI.
 Pet insurance is evolving to meet our needs and may help with the cost of advanced imaging diagnostics.
 Most pet insurance companies cover advanced diagnostic imaging for illnesses or injuries (as long as they are not for a pre-existing condition).

 Fred’s parents were faced with the decision to pursue advanced diagnostic imaging and take on the large bill that came with it.
 Thankfully, Fred was Petplan-protected, which meant the freedom to say yes to the very best care.
 His parents were reimbursed $10,989!‡ Imaging diagnostics such as MRI may be able to create a clearer picture about your sick pet’s illness or injury.